 Although the Symphony key components are novel, they are believed to be well designed and tested.
 The membrane is designed build and tested by Trelleborg.
-The turbine is being assembled (end 2017) and will be tested extensively in Q1 2018.
-The development and test of the key components are performed within the EU H2020 project WETFEET.
+The turbine has been tested in 2018 and is optimised and undergoing new tests during 2019

 The demonstrator will be tested in a sheltered area where small vessels can be used to install and service the device and the tests can focus on functional performance.